-The pivotal step is to determine the public benefits that specifically accrue to state and local government.
-For example, benefits resulting from job retention and growth are limited to increased state and local tax payments.
-In addition, only tax revenues as a result of ATN spending money and consequent business growth are considered.
+The pivotal step is to determine the public benefits that

+specifically accrue to state and local government.
+Estimating the effect of ATN on increased tax revenues begins with looking at the network's impact on Alabama.
+The spending of ATN increases Alabama's Gross State Product (GSP).
+To the increase in GSP, we apply a rate of taxes on production and imports as a percentage of GSP to capture the tax revenues received by the state and local governments from this additional GSP.
+Only tax revenues as a result of ATN spending money and consequent business growth are considered.
 In all instances, benefits to private residents, local businesses, or the federal government are excluded.
-Total taxpayer benefits amount to \$20.4 million in added taxes in FY 2020-21.
+Total taxpayer benefits amount to \$37.1 million in added taxes in FY 2023-24.

-Taxpayer costs are reported in Figure 1.1 and come to \$5.1 million, equal to the contribution of state and local government to ATN.
-In return for their public support, taxpayers are rewarded with an investment benefit-cost ratio of 4.0 (= \$20.4 million ÷ \$5.1 million), indicating a profitable investment.
-In other words, for every dollar of public money invested in ATN in FY 2020-21, taxpayers will receive a cumulative present value of \$4.00.
+Taxpayer costs are reported in Figure 1.1 and come to \$5.7 million, equal to the contribution of state and local government to ATN.
+In return for their public support, taxpayers are rewarded with an investment benefit-cost ratio of 6.5 (= \$37.1 million $\div$ \$5.7 million), indicating a profitable investment.
+In other words, for every dollar of public money invested in ATN in FY 2023-24, taxpayers will receive a cumulative present value of \$6.50.